 © Mara Gabriëlle, Daphne Knipping and Door Frankema

 In recent years there has been a shortage of measles vaccines in Ukraine.
 Vaccination rates had dropped to 31% in 2016 and were the lowest in Europe.
 And yet there were hardly any cases of measles.
 In 2017 sufficient vaccines became available for a ‘catch-up campaign’ and 90% of the children in Ukraine received the MMR.
-And since then there has been an explosion of cases of measles.
+Since then there has been an explosion of cases of measles.
 The number has already surpassed 12,000!
-Why do the media ignore the current outbreak of measles in Ukraine?
+Why is the media ignoring the current outbreak of measles in Ukraine?
 And what is really going on?

 Why no figures for 2017?

 The WHO (World Health Organization) keeps track of the disease and death rates of every country in the world for all (infectious) diseases.
 On May 4th 2018, the WHO published the following page on its website regarding measles in the Ukraine:

 ‘Ukraine is restoring immunization coverage in a gigantic effort to stop the outbreak of measles’

 ‘Over 12 000 people have been infected with measles in Ukraine so far this year.
 Of those affected, 9158 have required hospitalization and 9 have died, according to information provided by national health authorities as of 27 April 2018.
 Large-scale outbreak response measures have been undertaken since the start of the outbreak in 2017 to curb further spread of the disease and restore high routine immunization coverage.